crazko/romanvesely.com/src/_posts/2017/2017-04-07-statie-with-css-preprocessor.md

 layout: post
 title: 'Implement a CSS preprocessor into Statie project'
 description: '''
 The most important part of a web page is its content.
 And I think that every web page content deserves to have some look.
-Take a look at how to implement <a href="http://lesscss.org/">Less</a> preprocessor into Statie project builded with gulp-based workflow.
+Take a look at how to implement <a href="http://lesscss.org/">Less</a> preprocessor into Statie project built with gulp-based workflow.
 '''
 ---